- Maybe the elements weren't fully fleshed out, or simply weren't that interesting.

 - Balance Game (1984-85; unofficially "Balance Game '84"): Was considered too confusing.

 - Bullseye (1972; unofficially "Bullseye '72"): The fifth game ever played on the show, ousted after the ninth episode because it was nigh Unwinnable.
-They tried adding a $500 range, playing for a boat, and even ditching the range in favor of rounding the price to the nearest $10; didn't work.
+They tried adding a $500 range, playing for a boat (it normally offered a car), and even ditching the range in favor of rounding the price to the nearest $10.

 - Bump (1985-91): Likely retired because of Bob's fallout with model Dian Parkinson, who gave the game its own spin by giving the contestants and Bob backrubs and wriggling her hips provocatively while handling the props.